Tour our Facilities

 A regulation-sized indoor swimming pool and a 630-seat auditorium (the Bolshoi Theatre) opened in August 2007 to complete the original site plan for the AAS campus.

 Three Art Studios for the Middle and High Schools, including one dedicated to ceramics, and two art studios for the Elementary School enable every student to experiment with a broad range of media and open doors to self-expression.
 The Music Studios, including soundproof practice rooms, allow for the growth and nurturing of student musical talent.
 Through the school's musical program, instrumentalists are given the opportunity to participate in an ensemble setting, and students who wish to try out a musical instrument may take advantage of the school's instrument loan program.

 There are 128 classrooms located on 5 floors at AAS.
 All classrooms have at least one computer, a SMARTboard, a TV, and a DVD player.
 All computers are connected to high-speed internet; wireless internet is also available throughout the school.

-The facility boasts two beautiful dining rooms overlooking the forest.
-The dining rooms allow students and the entire school community a place to relax and talk over breakfast, lunch and throughout the day.
-The Elementary School dining room, with a stage at one end, provides one more venue for students to showcase their work.
+The facility boasts two beautiful dining rooms, as well as, a sushi, coffee and snack bar areas in the student lounge.
+These spaces allow students and the entire school community a place to relax and talk over breakfast, lunch and throughout the day.
+The Elementary School dining room includes a projector and sound system and is often used for assemblies, meetings and presentations

 The AAS Health Center, staffed by two registered nurses, stands ready to attend to minor scrapes and bruises or emergencies.
 It is a warm and welcoming place for students to lie down until they are able to return to class, or parents can arrive to take them home.
 Click here to learn more about the Health Office.